JacobARose/JacobARose.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-(Please overlook any odd aspects of this website as I work on getting it set up)
+(Please forgive any omissions or oddities within this website as I work on getting it set up)

 I am a scientist, engineer, teacher and musician.
-I completed my MSc in Electrical Sciences and Computer Engineering at Brown University, where I was supervised first by Professor Chris Rose and then by Professor Thomas Serre.
+I completed my MSc in Electrical Sciences & Computer Engineering at Brown University, where I was supervised first by Professor Chris Rose and then by Professor Thomas Serre.
 Before this, I completed my BSc in Physics at the University of Massachusetts Amherst.

 Before starting on my PhD, I worked on developing data engineering best practices and computer vision models for agricultural research at Terramera Inc in Vancouver, BC.